 About the trust

-The Pioneer Academy Multi Academy Trust (MAT) currently has eight primary schools in Croydon, Bexley, Bromley and Edenbridge and specialises in bring on board primary schools that are in difficulty.
+The Pioneer Academy Multi Academy Trust (MAT) currently has eight primary schools in Croydon, Bexley, Bromley and Edenbridge and specialises in bringing on board primary schools that are in difficulty.
 These schools are often located in areas of high deprivation.
 The Pioneer Academy operates solely in the primary school sector and has grown steadily since its conception in 2012.
 In 2017/18 the Trust grew in SE London and Kent by two schools that had recently been put into the Special Measures category by Ofsted.
 The Trust has a pupil population of some 3,400 children and around 470 staff with a circa £15 million turnover that is expected to rise to £20 million over the next two years.

 During his recent visit, Sir David Carter (the former National School Commissioner) congratulated Pioneer on being one of the top three primary academy trusts in the country.
 The Ofsted ratings of the eight schools are: two are rated as Outstanding, two are rated Good, a further two are included in the Requires Improvement category and our recent additions came to us in Special Measures.